 Unconventional computing FPGA implementations

-I am currently teaching at the Department of Computer Science, University of Paris Est Créteil.
-I am also responsible for the Bachelor degree in Computer Science at our university.
+I am currently responsible for the master «Conception des systèmes et cybersécurité» and I'm teaching several courses there.
+I'm also teaching at the Department of Computer Science, University of Paris Est Créteil and EPISEN.
+In 2009-2022 I was responsible for the Bachelor degree in Computer Science at our university.

 Here is the list of some past and present courses